SamiCharfeddine/example-app/README.md

 ```

 ### Value
-Value is a service of the device, for example: a device type:light can have value:on/off, value:brightness and value:color.
-A Value can assign some limit to the states: as min, max or steps.
+Value is a service of the device, for example: a device that represents a lamp can have values on/off, brightness and color.
+A Value can have some limitations as min, max or steps.<br/>
-The attribute permission represent the actions that you can do to the value.
+The attribute permission say if you can change the status of the object or only see it.
 ```json
 {
   ":id": "8e9c8a3f-cd3c-41be-9a52-a2c6d0f3c82c",